How to install a Windows 11 VM using LXD

 To start, we need to download a Windows 11 Disk Image (ISO) from the official website.

-First, we need to install distrobuilder
+First, we need to install lxd-imagebuilder

-Then we need to locate our downloads directory and find our Windows 11 iso file
+Then we need to locate our downloads directory and find our Windows 11 ISO file

 cd Downloads/